Darxo/Hardened/README.md

 - **Musical Instrument** are now called **Instrument**
 - Slightly move the dismiss button downwards
 - Improve the Vanilla Concepts **Chance to hit head**, **Vision**, **Renown** and **Morale** and add nested tooltip for all morale states (except **Steady**)
+- Write campaign seed in the log when starting a new campaign
 - Improve the Reforged Concept for **Turn** and **Zone of Control**/**Engaged in Melee**
 - Display amount of Overdoses (`PotionsUsed`) in the background tooltip, if > 0
 - Improve Goblin Poison, Spider Poison item, skill and effect tooltips